aws-samples/mask-rcnn-tensorflow/infra/eks/README.md

     - Make sure the nodes live in a single AZ
     - Make sure the nodes have the NVIDIA GPU daemonset

-- The commands in `eksctl/p3dn_create.sh` handles those requirements.
+- The commands in `eksctl/create.sh` handles those requirements.
-    - You should update `eksctl/p3dn_config.yaml` to match your needs (name/region/vpc-id/subnets/instance-type/az/capacity/ssh-public-key)
+    - You should update `eksctl/config.yaml` to match your needs (name/region/vpc-id/subnets/instance-type/az/capacity/ssh-public-key)
         - sshPublicKeyPath is the name of an EC2 KeyPair.
         - some examples can be found at https://github.com/weaveworks/eksctl/tree/master/examples
     - Run the commands individually, not via script
         - you need to update the `KUBECONFIG` to match your path
-        - you need to run the commands in corresponding folders(p3/p3dn)

 ### (2) Set up FSx for Lustre